 A way that I describe it to students when teaching the differences between psychoanalysis and psychotherapy is to consider how one learns a new sport or musical instrument.
 Rarely does one practice session a week make a good football player or violinist.
 Also, the more one plays, the more one starts to figure out why they have the same difficulties over and over again, and how to understand and remedy such a thing.
 A significant amount of time and effort is needed to know not just the basics of such skills, but the fine-tuned ins and outs of the game or the music.
 Psychoanalysis is an investment of time, effort, and, of course, money.
 But the hope is that through psychoanalytic treatment, one becomes fined-tuned to the ins-and-outs of their own lived experience in a way that greatly increases their sense of freedom, autonomy, and enjoyment of their own life.

 I am currently in training to receive my certificate of psychoanalytic training from the Institute for Relational Psychoanalysis of Philadelphia.
-While I am not currently a certified psychoanalyst, I am currently taking clients who are interested in psychoanalytic work as part of my training.
-If you happen to be interested in psychoanalysis and would like to discuss this possibility further, please contact me at email@example.com.
+While I am not currently a certified psychoanalyst, I am currently taking clients who are interested in psychoanalytic work as part of my training, potentially at a discounted rate if needed.
+If you happen to be interested in psychoanalysis and would like to discuss this possibility further, please contact me at firstname.lastname@example.org.